apedicdev/zend_form_example/README.md

 The application has 4 controllers and views, index, auth, error and search, 3 forms for login, register and search, 1 model class for the database access.
 The application uses Zend_Auth component for the users signup and login.
 The passwords are MD5 encrypted.
-The search is reserved only to the registerd user, so in order to search an user you should be logged in.
+The search is reserved only to the registered user, so in order to search an user you should be logged in.
 The forms use Zend_Validators to check email, passwords and text inputs.

 To install, clone the files in your Zend application folder and use the users.sql to create the database structure.